-Attackers will often employ known good tools such as RDP in their penetration attempts, to avoid drawing suspicion.
-The simple presence and use of such tools does not necessarily suggest a potential attack; it's all in how they are used.
+Attackers will often employ known good tools such as RDP in their penetration attempts to avoid drawing suspicion.
+The simple presence and use of such tools doesn't necessarily suggest a potential attack; it's all in how they are used.
 For example, such a tool could be used to perform malicious actions instead of good ones.
 So, if you only look for the installation of malware, you could miss blatant data theft using an RDP tool.
-Using behavioral analysis, solid XDR solutions can identify anomalous usage of such tools, as well as other unexpected behaviors, like staff members logging into servers they don't usually use, or data being transferred at odd hours to IP addresses not normally accessed.
+By using behavioral analysis, solid XDR solutions can identify anomalous usage of such tools, as well as other unexpected behaviors like staff members logging into servers they don't usually use, or data being transferred at odd hours to IP addresses not normally accessed.

-Then, the XDR's SOCaaS can use automated playbooks to swiftly take pre-determined actions in response to specific, common attack types, ensuring they are rapidly neutralized whenever they occur.
-Having taken action, the SOCaaS will alert an analyst with the details of the threat and the action taken.
+Then the XDR's SOCaaS can use automated playbooks to swiftly take pre-determined actions in response to specific, common attack types.
+This ensures that threats are rapidly neutralized whenever they occur.
+The SOCaaS will then alert an analyst with the details of the threat.
 The analyst will then review and confirm or amend the action.